Is State College, Pennsylvania a Good Place to Move?

 Key takeaways

-• State College offers a vibrant community with strong educational and cultural influences.
+• State College offers a more active local rhythm with strong educational and cultural influences.

 • The cost of living is higher than the national average, driven by housing costs.